Edlin

 Edlin is a line editor, and the only text editor provided with early versions of IBM PC DOS, MS-DOS and OS/2.
-Although superseded in MS-DOS 5.0 and later by the full-screen MS-DOS Editor, and by Notepad in Microsoft Windows, it continues to be included in the 32-bit versions of current Microsoft operating systems.
+Although superseded in MS-DOS 5.0 and later by the full-screen MS-DOS Editor, and by Notepad in Microsoft Windows, it continued to be included in the 32-bit versions of Microsoft operating systems up to Windows Server 2008 and Windows 10.

 History

-Edlin was created by Tim Paterson in two weeks in 1980, for Seattle Computer Products's 86-DOS (QDOS) based on the CP/M line editor ED — a distant relative of the UNIX ed text editor.
+Edlin was created by Tim Paterson in two weeks in 1980, for Seattle Computer Products's 86-DOS (QDOS) based on the CP/M context editor ED, itself distantly inspired by the DEC PDP-10 TOPS-10 EDIT text editor.

-Microsoft acquired 86-DOS and sold it as MS-DOS, so Edlin was included in v1.0–v5.0 of MS-DOS.
+Microsoft acquired 86-DOS and, after some further development, sold it as MS-DOS, so Edlin was included in v1.0–v5.0 of MS-DOS.
 From MS-DOS 6 onwards, the only editor included was the new full-screen MS-DOS Editor.

 Windows 95, 98 and ME ran on top of an embedded version of DOS, which reports itself as MS-DOS 7.
 As a successor to MS-DOS 6, this did not include Edlin.

 However, Edlin is included in the 32-bit versions of Windows NT and its derivatives—up to and including Windows 10—because the NTVDM's DOS support in those operating systems is based on MS-DOS version 5.0.
 However, unlike most other external DOS commands, it has not been transformed into a native Win32 program.
-It also does not support long filenames, which were not added to MS-DOS and MS-Windows until long after Edlin was written.
+It also does not support long filenames, which were not added to MS-DOS and Windows until long after Edlin was written.

 The FreeDOS version was developed by Gregory Pietsch.